Two-Path Operators, Triadic Decompositions, and Majorized Quotients for Ego-Centered Network Compression: Open wedge matrix and redundancy as nonedge common neighbors

 \end{theorem}

 \begin{proof} For a fixed unordered pair $\{i,j\}$ with $i\not\sim j$, the entry $\W_{ij}=(\A^2)_{ij}$ counts the number of common neighbors $k$ of $i$ and $j$.
 Each such $k$ yields an open two--path $(i,k,j)$ whose endpoints are precisely $i$ and $j$.
 Thus $\sum_{i<j,\, i\not\sim j}\W_{ij}$ counts each open wedge exactly once.
-By Theorem~\ref{thm:decomp}, $\Oo_{ij}=\W_{ij}$ on nonedges, giving the first equality.
+Since $(\A^2)_{ij}=\W_{ij}$ for $i\neq j$, the first equality follows.
 The second equality is just symmetrization over $i\neq j$.
-Finally, $\omega(G)$ equals the total number of open wedges by Theorem~\ref{thm:clustergraph}, so the identity holds. \end{proof}
+Finally, $\omega(G)$ equals the total number of open wedges (counted by middle vertex), while the sum above counts the same wedges by their endpoints; these are equivalent enumerations of the same set of open wedges, so the identity holds. \end{proof}

 \begin{remark}[Ego redundancy as a row--sum] For a vertex $v$, the number of open wedges \emph{through} $v$ is $\binom{d_v}{2}-\tau(v)$.
 Theorem~\ref{thm:omega_sumO} is the global version of the same idea: $\Oo$ aggregates open wedges by \emph{endpoints} rather than by middle vertex. \end{remark}